-- Loud or changes in the volume of their speech
+- Loud or changes in the volume of their speech,

-- Slurred Speech
+- Slurred Speech,

-- Changing pace of speech (quick, slow)
+- Changing pace of speech (quick, slow),

-- More talkative
+- More talkative,

-- Irrational statements or spoken thoughts
+- Irrational statements or spoken thoughts,

-- Losing train of thought
+- Losing train of thought,

-- Belligerent
+- Belligerent.

 Remember, NC laws say you cannot serve alcohol to anyone who is obviously intoxicated or impaired.
-However, you can allow an intoxicated customer to remain on your premise, as long as they are not consuming alcoholic beverages or being disorderly.
+However, you can allow an intoxicated customer to remain on the permitted premises if they are not consuming alcoholic beverages or being disorderly.
 Offer them some food or other beverages if you'd like them to stay.

 Refusing to serve a customer can be very difficult.
 Even your regular customers, whose business is important to you, might become intoxicated.
-It's important to remember that an intoxicated customer can become a liability - either inside or outside your business.
+It is important to remember that an intoxicated customer can become a liability - either inside or outside your business.
 It's your job as a responsible seller and local business to protect your customers and the community.
 You don't want a customer to drive under the influence - your actions could save a life.